DavideB/Payara5test/README.md

 Repeating the test by clicking the refresh, home, login links or logout link followed by a login should give a sequence of random fail/success.

-The same app run on Payara 4 server should never fail.
+The same app run on Payara 4 server never fails, suggesting that the problem was introduced in Payara 5.